Multicellular simulations with shape and volume constraints using optimal transport: Results

 \subsection{Cell sorting via surface interactions}

-We model large aggregates of deformable spheres (in particular biological cells and bubbles) using Laguerre cells defined by the following weighted $L^2$ cost and interacting via the following forces computed along each interface:
+So far, Laguerre cells have been used to model soft bodies with internal pressure forces that maintain a preferred shape, with a response to deformations that can typically be controlled using the hardness parameter $\alpha$.
+In some contexts such as biological cells and bubbles, it is important to also model adhesion phenomena that typically depend on surface tension effects.
+To do so, another set of forces and parameters need to be introduced.
+In this section, we thus model large aggregates of deformable spheres using Laguerre cells defined by a simple weighted $L^2$ cost but interacting via the following forces computed along each interface:

-The force $\bm{{F}}_{i\leftarrow j}$ results from elementary pressure-like interactions depending on the local mean curvature $\kappa$ along each interface $\Gamma_{ij} = \mathscr{L}_i\cap \mathscr{L}_j$ between the Laguerre cells $i$ and $j$ (with possibly $j=0$).
-The vector $\bm{\vec{n}}$ denotes the inward normal of $\mathscr{L}_i$ so this force is always a repulsion force.
-By moving the centroid~$\bm{x}_i$ away from its interface, the first term reduces the local curvature while the second reduces the interface area.
+The force ${{F}}_{i\leftarrow j}$ results from elementary pressure-like interactions depending on the local mean curvature $\kappa$ along each interface $\Gamma_{ij} = \mathscr{L}_i\cap \mathscr{L}_j$ between the Laguerre cells $i$ and $j$ (with possibly $j=0$).
+The vector ${\vec{n}}$ denotes the inward normal of $\mathscr{L}_i$ so this force is always a repulsion force.
+By moving the centroid~${x}_i$ away from its interface, the first term reduces the local curvature while the second reduces the interface area.
 The parameters $\gamma_{ij},\eta_{ij}>0$ have the dimension of surface tensions.
 When $j=0$ (interaction with the medium), we set $\eta_{i0} = 0$ so that only the curvature term remains.
 The surface tension $\gamma_{i0}$ between a cell and the medium is also assumed to control the relative softness between the particles by defining the weight of the cost function.
 The cost is non-dimensionalized by dividing by the radius $R_i$ of the particle $i$.
 Larger particles with a smaller surface tension parameter thus appear relatively softer.
 The choice of the $L^2$ cost ensures that each interface has a constant curvature.
-The total force exerted on $\bm{x}_i$ is finally defined as
+The total force exerted on ${x}_i$ is finally defined as

 where $\mathcal{N}_i$ is the connected aggregate to which $i$ belongs and $N_i$ denotes the number of cells in $\mathcal{N}_i$.
 The second term on the right-hand side is a correction term.
-Indeed, although for two Laguerre cells, $\bm{{F}}_{i\leftarrow j} = -\bm{{F}}_{j\leftarrow i}$, there might be nonzero momentum gain coming from the interaction with the medium so we chose to evenly split it within the cell aggregate to restore the conservation of momentum.
+Indeed, although for two Laguerre cells, ${{F}}_{i\leftarrow j} = -{{F}}_{j\leftarrow i}$, there might be nonzero momentum gain coming from the interaction with the medium so we chose to evenly split it within the cell aggregate to restore the conservation of momentum.
+Note that this is a consequence of the simplifying approach to treat the medium as one single particle with zero cost.
+Alternatively, the medium could be treated as an incompressible fluid discretized using a Laguerre tessallation as in \cite{gallouet_lagrangian_2018,levy_partial_2022} which would preserve momentum but would be numerically much more costly.